mikeyMike89/cert-prep/README.md

 # Certification Prep
-Daily study logs and practice results for Security+, Network+, and related certifications.
+Daily study logs and practice results for Security+ and related certifications.